metaopt/torchopt/docs/source/distributed/distributed.rst

     torchopt.distributed.get_local_world_size
     torchopt.distributed.get_worker_id

-After initialize the RPC server, users can use the above functions to get the process group information.
+After initializing the RPC server, users can use the above functions to get the process group information.

 For example, use :func:`torchopt.distributed.get_local_rank` to determine which GPU device to use: